rlivingsus/misc/AllBooks.md

 - Tuhovsky, Ian: The Art of Reading People (kindle)
 - Turnbull, Cadwell: The Lesson
 - Tyson, Neil deGrasse: Astrophysics for Peole in a Hurry
+- Tzu, Sun: The Art of War
+- Union, Gabrielle: Were going to Need More Wine
 - Urrea, Luis Alberto: The House of Broken Angels
 - Urschel, John: Mind & Matter
+- Vance, Ashlee: Elon Musk
 - Vance, Jack: The Eyes of the Overworld
 - Vann, David: A Mile Down
 - Verducci, Tom: The Cubs Way
+- Varol, Ozan: Think Like a Rocket Scientist
 - Viega, John: The Myths of Security
 - Villoso, K.S.: CHRONICLES OF THE BITCH QUEEN: 1)The Wolf of Oren-Yaro
-- Vinge, Vernor: A Fire Upon the Deep
+- Vinge, Vernor: A Fire Upon the Deep; A Deepness in the Sky
+- Vo, Nghi: Siren Queen
 - Volk, Steve: Fringe-ology
 - Voigt, Emily: The Dragon behind the Glass
 - Vonnegut, Kurt: Slaughterhouse-5, Breakfast of Champions